How to Remove Black Hair Dye

 3 - 4 levels

-After you have removed black hair dye, regardless of what method used, you will likely need to tone your hair to reach the final color that you want.
-When you lighten your hair, warm tones are revealed, and this will occur with the use of hair dye remover and bleach.
+After you have removed your black hair dye, regardless of what method you used, you will likely need to tone your hair to reach the final color that you want.
+When you lighten your hair, warm tones are revealed.
+This will occur with the use of hair dye remover and bleach.
 To neutralize these and reach a natural color, you will need to tone these warm tones out with another hair dye.

-To decide which hair dye you use, find the exact shade you want, like a light brown color, then use an ash tone in this color.
-In this case, you would use a light ash brown.
-The ash tones don't dye your hair light ash brown.
-They cancel out the warm tones leftover from the hair dye removal process and allow you to reach a more neutral color.
+To decide which hair dye you use, find the exact shade you want and use an ash tone in this color.
+For example, if you want a light brown color, you would use a light ash brown.
+The ash tones won't dye your hair light ash brown.
+They cancel out the warm tones leftover from the dye removal process.
+This will allow you to reach a more neutral color.

 If you want a warmer color, you can simply rinse the ash dye out sooner in the development process rather than waiting for the neutral color.
 If you want an actual ash color, use an intense ash dye rather than a regular ash dye and leave this in for the full development time.
 It is perfectly fine to wash the color out at any point when you reach a tone you like.